 However, three decades later, with the Fringe Festival season underway in the summer of 2006, no less than three adapations of the movie graced the stages of North America.

-Jaws: the Melodrama Musical was created by Tom Frye for the Mosley Street Melodrama in Wichita, Kansas opened in April of 2006, and delighted its dinner theatre audience with its synchronized swimmers chorus line.
+Jaws: the Melodrama Musical was created by Tom Frye for the Mosley Street Melodrama in Wichita, Kansas.
+The show opened in April of 2006, and delighted its dinner theatre audience with its synchronized swimmers chorus line.